Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 I want to find association rules for customers’ groceries shopping basket.
-That means to find associated groceries that customers are likely to buy, if they buy a grocery.
+That means to find associated groceries that customers are likely to buy, if they buy a certain grocery.
 I preprocess the data to fit into `arules` package.

 When finding association rules, I choose the minimum *support* as 0.005 and the minimum *confidence* as 0.25.
 So *lift* = *confidence* /